|The "Restricted Use" classification for pesticides restricts a product, or its uses, to use by a certified or licensed applicator.|

 When someone other than the applicator picks up or takes delivery of a RUP, the sales record must list the full name and address of the person to whom the product was made available.

-A dealer delivers 15 gallons of RUP, ordered and paid for by a farmer, directly to an ag pilot in a returnable container.
+A dealer delivers 15 gallons of the RUP, ordered and paid for by a farmer, directly to an ag pilot in a returnable container.
 The pilot returns two unused gallons to the dealer at a later date.
 How should this transaction be recorded on the sales report?

-The dealer must list original amount of RUP distributed to pilot on the sales records, in this case 15 gallons, and the pilot’s name, license number and expiration date.
+The dealer must list original amount of the RUP distributed to pilot on the sales records, in this case 15 gallons, and the pilot’s name, license number and expiration date.
 The dealer need not list the two gallons returned nor the farmers name on their sales report.